Examples of how to pair Benjamin Moore’s Hale Navy and Revere Pewter paint

 I crossed the hall over to the dining room where I followed the trend of painting one more niche.

 And, then I ventured into carrying the Hale Navy under the dining room wall around the windows.
 We had recently removed a half wall between the kitchen and the dining room.

-With the additional light, I decided the room could handle a bold blue like Hale Navy.
+With the additional light, I decided the room could handle a bold, confident.
 The kitchen transitions to Revere Pewter.

 Here is the dining room window ledge after I painted the walls Hale Navy.
 Full room pictures soon!

 I loved the dining room so much I went around the corner and painted my office Hale Navy.
 Here’s a peek at my office.
 It is the pantry for the next month during our kitchen demo.
 I shared how to paint two paint colors in a straight line on corners and ceilings.

 Here is a peek of my office.
 This has been the longest reveal.
 I binged Bridget Jones when I painted the room on a weekend.